Estimation of relative risk, odds ratio and their logarithms with guaranteed accuracy and controlled sample size ratio: Estimation of log relative risk

 \section{Estimation of log relative risk}

 This section describes the LRR estimator and analyzes its properties.
-The presentation, as will also be the case for subsequent estimators, follows the same logical course as in Sect.~\ref{part: RR}, but can be shorter, thanks to the similarities with RR.
-Section~\ref{part: LRR sep} addresses the estimation procedure with element sampling, and Sect.~\ref{part: LRR gr} considers group sampling.
+The presentation, as will also be the case for subsequent estimators, follows the same logical course as in Section~\ref{part: RR}, but can be shorter, thanks to the similarities with RR.
+Section~\ref{part: LRR sep} addresses the estimation procedure with element sampling, and Section~\ref{part: LRR gr} considers group sampling.